abmoll/BlackjackProject/README.md

 ## Description

 This project creates a working blackjack card game between a dealer and a player.
-Cards are drawn from a deck and given to the various players.
+Cards are drawn from a deck and given to the dealer and the player.
 The player can choose to hit or stay.

 ## Topics Covered